Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 While many Kiwis have easy access to fibre, wireless and copper broadband, those that live outside urban areas do not have the same amount of options.
 Satellite internet is one alternative that New Zealanders in rural and remote locations can use to get connected when other forms of broadband are not available.

-To access satellite internet, a dish is installed on the roof of your home that sends and receives data to and from an orbiting satellite.
+- Satellite dish.
+This is a big metal dish installed on your roof that can send and receive signals from an orbiting satellite.
 The satellite dish enables the signal to reach into your home and to your modem so that you can connect your various devices.
 No underground cables are needed, just a clear line of sight to the sky so that the data can be transmitted.
 If you have room for a large satellite dish, then this could be the option for you.

 Historically, satellite speeds have been very slow at 2 Mbps download but are increasing as technology improves.
 Gravity reports that its broadband speeds can reach up to 50Mbps since a new satellite was installed, while Farmside advertises top speeds of 16Mbps download and 2Mbps upload.